OWI-Lab/owimetadatabase-preprocessor/README.md

 ``pip install <repo-local-name>``

+## Installation (beta)

+In case you want to try the latest beta-version (if it is more advanced than the latest stable one):

+``pip install owimetadatabase-preprocessor --pre``

 ## Contributing

 If you want to contribute to the development of the package, you can, in your desired virtual environment and directory with Python 3 and pip installed: